“Just write it off.”

 A tax deduction is a result of a tax deductible expense or exemption which reduces your taxable income.
 A common deduction on your federal income tax return is personal exemption.
 An example of how this works: If your income was $50,000 your personal exemption would reduce your taxable income by the 2016 personal exemption of $4,050 so your taxable income would now be $45,950.

 What is a Tax Credit?

-Unlike tax deductions, those eligible for tax credits subtract the amount of the credits from their tax liabilities (not taxable income).
+Unlike tax deductions, tax credits are subtracted from your tax liability (not taxable income).
 A common tax credit is the child tax credit.
 If you have a qualifying child, you can take a credit of up to $1,000 per child against your tax liability.
-If, besides the child tax credit, you would otherwise have a total federal income tax liability of $2,500, a one child tax credit would reduce that liability to $1,500.
+If, besides the child tax credit, you would otherwise have a total federal income tax liability of $2,500, child tax credit for one child would reduce that tax liability to $1,500.

 Is a Tax Deduction Better Than a Tax Credit?
 Is a Tax Credit Better Than a Tax Deduction?

 If you were ever faced with a hypothetical choice between a $100 tax deduction and a $100 tax credit, you would want the credit.
 Unlike a tax deduction, a $100 tax credit reduces your tax dollar-for-dollar ($100).
 On the other hand, a tax deduction reduces your taxable income by $100.
 The resulting amount of tax you save depends on your marginal tax bracket (in everyday language: your tax bracket).
 If you are in the 25% tax bracket, a $100 tax deduction reduces your taxes by $25.